Pyrenean Mountain Dog

-The Pyrenean Mountain Dog or Chien de Montagne des Pyrénées is a French breed of livestock guardian dog; in France it is commonly called the Patou.
-It originates from the eastern or French side of the Pyrenees Mountains that separate France and Spain and is recognised as a separate breed from the Pyrenean Mastiff from the Spanish side of the mountains, to which it is closely related.
+The Pyrenean Mountain Dog (Chien de Montagne des Pyrénées) is a French breed of livestock guardian dog.
+In France, it is commonly called the Patou.
+It is known as the Great Pyrenees in the US.
+The breed originates from the eastern or French side of the Pyrenees Mountains (which separate France and Spain).
+It is recognised as a separate breed from the Mastín del Pirineo or Pyrenean Mastiff from the Spanish side of the mountains, but they are closely related.

 The Patou is widely used throughout France as a livestock guardian, particularly in the French Alps and the Pyrenees, protecting flocks from predation by wolves and bears.
-It is known as the Great Pyrenees in the United States, where it is also used to protect flocks from various predators.
+In the US, it is also used to protect flocks from various predators.